Stupeflix/stupeflix-ae-guidelines/docs/01-09_script.rst

 Script Basics
 -------------

-Current version is 2.1 (Released March 26rd 2013).
+Current version is 2.2 (Released April 16th 2013).

-You can download it here for CS5 and above: sxc_validator_210.zip
+You can download it here for CS5 and above: `Sxc Validation Script <http://assets.stupeflix.com.s3.amazonaws.com/help/projects/SxC_Validator_v2.2.zip>`_

 To check if your project is good to go, open it in After Effects and then: